Scheduled at 8:00am in Lakehouse on Wednesday, November 14 (2018).#17691

-Assistive Technology, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Technology, Uncategorized, Web/Media Access
+Accessible Course Design, Assistive Technology, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Have worked at Beacon College since 1999.
 Completed doctorate degree in 2005 with dissertation examining assistive technology use and programs offered at U.S. private colleges and universities.